Accountegy/Corporate-Governance/README.md

 - Rotates the burden of leadership to reduce burnout.
 - Decentralizes value creation.
 - Breaking up value and control eliminates lasting concentrations of power.

+# How would it evolve?

+- Founder(s) initiates an idea to a buiness version of Github.
+- Once idea reaches 9 collaborators, a vote is cast for the first leader (CEO).
+- ICO is formed and offered.
+- Founders awarded an initial round of stock for being a founder.
+- Investors can either invest, or not invest making the shares valuable or not valuable.
+- The idea can progress and become more valuable or not progress and become worthless.
+- Habitual abusers of launching ideas that are never fulfilled will be banned from the platform.
+Investors are warned that investing could cause them to lose some if not all of their value.